 As a 'mentally healthy' school, we recognise the role we have to play in supporting the mental health and well-being of our students, by developing approaches tailored to their particular needs.
-Early intervention to identify issues and provide effective support is crucial, particularly during the coronavirus (Covid-19) period and its impact on students.
-Our role in supporting and promoting mental health and well-being can be summarised as:
+Early intervention to identify issues and provide effective support is crucial, particularly during the coronavirus (Covid-19) period and its long-term impact on students and families.